 What Is Potassium and Why Is It Important?

-Potassium is one of the most important minerals needed by the body, playing a role in many vital processes.
-This essential electrolyte helps maintain normal cell, muscle, and nerve function, and is especially important for heart and nervous system health.
+Potassium is one of the most essential minerals needed by the body, playing a role in many vital processes.
+This essential electrolyte helps maintain normal cell, muscle, and nerve function and is especially important for heart and nervous system health.
 The human body cannot produce potassium, so it must be obtained through the diet.
-Blood potassium levels need to remain within a specific range, as both high and low levels can cause serious health problems.
+Blood potassium levels need to remain within a specific range, as both excessive and insufficient levels can cause serious health issues.

 - Regulating heart rhythm